slevithan/xregexp/README.md

 while (match = XRegExp.exec('<1><2><3><4>5<6>', /<(\d+)>/, pos, 'sticky')) {
     result.push(match[1]);
     pos = match.index + match[0].length;
-}
-// result -> ['2', '3', '4']
+} // result -> ['2', '3', '4']

 // XRegExp.replace allows named backreferences in replacements XRegExp.replace('2012-02-22', date, '${month}/${day}/${year}'); // -> '02/22/2012'
+XRegExp.replace('2012-02-22', date, function (match) {
+    return match.month + '/' + match.day + '/' +match.year;
+}); // -> '02/22/2012'

 // In fact, all XRegExps are RegExps and work perfectly with native methods date.test('2012-02-22'); // -> true

-// The only caveat is that named captures must be referred to using numbered backreferences '2012-02-22'.replace(date, '$2/$3/$1'); // -> '02/22/2012'
+// The *only* caveat is that named captures must be referred to using numbered backreferences '2012-02-22'.replace(date, '$2/$3/$1'); // -> '02/22/2012'

-// If you want, you can extend native methods so you don't have to worry about this XRegExp.install('natives');
+// If you want, you can extend native methods so you don't have to worry about this
+// Doing so also fixes numerous browser bugs in the native methods XRegExp.install('natives');
 '2012-02-22'.replace(date, '${month}/${day}/${year}'); // -> '02/22/2012'
 '2012-02-22'.replace(date, function (match) {